-In December 2017, Djibouti, Somalia and the Sudan, as members of the Intergovernmental Authority on Development, adopted the Djibouti Declaration on Refugee Education in which signatories commit to ensuring that every refugee and returnee has access to quality education by integrating refugees into national education policies, strategies, programmes and plans of action.104
+In December 2017, Djibouti, Somalia and the Sudan, as members of the Intergovernmental Authority on Development, adopted the Djibouti Declaration on Refugee Education in which signatories commit to ensuring that every refugee and returnee has access to quality education by integrating refugees into national education policies, strategies, programmes and plans of action.105

 In October 2017, the Iraqi parliament approved law No. 76 of 2017 regulating entry, exit and residency of foreigners in the country.
-The law annuls article 202 of the previous law issued in 2001, which stipulated equal rights of Palestinians and Iraqis to public and private employment, education, free health care, retirement rights, free housing, tax exemption, and travel documents.105
+The law annuls article 202 of the previous law issued in 2001, which stipulated equal rights of Palestinians and Iraqis to public and private employment, education, free health care, retirement rights, free housing, tax exemption, and travel documents.106

 In November 2017, Jordan issued circular No. 351/2017, which regulates participation of Syrian refugees in the labour market.
 The new regulation grants Syrian refugees permission to change work sectors to any other sector if their permits expire, and to work in the agricultural, support services and bakery sectors.
-It further allows Syrians to transfer from one employer to another if their permit has expired without the need to obtain clearance, and it allows them to work in the construction sector without the requirement of recognition of prior learning.106
+It further allows Syrians to transfer from one employer to another if their permit has expired without the need to obtain clearance, and it allows them to work in the construction sector without the requirement of recognition of prior learning.107

-In February 2018, the Jordanian Government endorsed the Jordan Response Platform for the Syria Crisis, led by the Ministry of Planning and International Cooperation and prepared by government agencies and international donor agencies.
-The Response Platform seeks to address the needs of Syrian refugees and Jordanian host communities affected by the crisis, by adopting a resilience-based approach that bridges the divide between short-term humanitarian and longer-term development responses.
-The Jordan Response Plan 2018-2020 sets out budget needs and fund-raising goals for the Government to effectively continue offering support to Syrian refugees, including by providing education, health care, shelter and cash assistance.107
+In February 2018, the Jordanian Government endorsed the Jordan Response Plan for the

+Syria Crisis, led by the Ministry of Planning and International Cooperation and prepared by government agencies and international donor agencies.
+The Response Plan seeks to address the needs of Syrian refugees and Jordanian host communities affected by the crisis, by adopting a resilience-based approach that bridges the divide between short-term humanitarian and longer-term development responses.
+The Jordan Response Plan 2018-2020 sets out budget needs and fund-raising goals for the Government to effectively continue offering support to Syrian refugees, including by providing education, health care, shelter and cash assistance.108

-Furthermore, between March and September 2018, Jordan carried out a campaign to formalize the status of Syrian refugees living informally in urban areas, either because they were registered in camps and left without official authorization or they never registered with UNHCR and the Government.
-108 Regularizing their status gives refugees protection from arrest and increases their access to formal jobs - albeit with some limitations - and to aid and education.
-On the other hand, on 24 January 2018, the Jordanian Government revoked the right for refugees living outside camps to receive subsidies on health care: they will now have to pay 80 per cent of health-care costs up front to get treatment.109 with the social and economic situation of Palestinian refugees residing in Lebanon.
-The document - yet to be translated into policy - includes recommendations for the Government to shift unnecessary restrictions on granting Palestinian refugees their economic and social rights, including by facilitating the issuance of work permits and amending the Lebanese Social Security Law.110
+Furthermore, between March 2018 and March 2019, Jordan carried out a campaign to formalize the status of Syrian refugees living informally in urban areas, either because they were registered in camps and left without official authorization or they never registered with UNHCR and the Government.^{109,110} Regularizing their status gives refugees protection from arrest and increases their access to formal iobs - albeit with some limitations - and to aid and education.
+On the other hand, on 24 January 2018, the Jordanian Government revoked the right for refugees living outside camps to receive subsidies on health care: they will now have to pay 80 per cent of health-care costs up front to get treatment.

-In July 2017, the Unified Lebanese Vision for the Palestinian Refugees Affairs in Lebanon was officially launched by the Lebanese-Palestinian Dialogue Committee, the inter-ministerial body dealing with Palestinian refugees' affairs in Lebanon.
-The document was signed by the main Lebanese political forces in November 2016, providing a framework of action to deal
+In July 2017, the Unified Lebanese Vision for the Palestinian refugees Affairs in Lebanon was officially launched by the Lebanese-Palestinian Dialogue Committee, the inter-ministerial body dealing with Palestinian refugees' affairs in Lebanon.
+The document was signed by the main Lebanese political forces in November 2016, providing a framework of action to deal with the social and economic situation of Palestinian refugees living in Lebanon.
+The document - yet to be translated into policy - includes recommendations for the Government to shift unnecessary restrictions on granting Palestinian refugees their economic and social rights, including by facilitating the issuance of work permits and amending the Lebanese Social Security Law.